dhammacakka/americanmonk/content/posts/living-as-a-monk-in-myanmar-during-covid-and-government-change.md

 I hope this article gives you some insight into my life as a monk in Myanmar during COVID and also the government change .
 If you are interested in learning more about Theravada Buddhism or becoming a monk yourself, you can visit [americanmonk.org](http://americanmonk.org) where you can find more articles, videos, interviews, and resources on these topics.

 ##

+[^1]: I will do my best in this article to keep my promise and politics are something I want to stay out of by my own free will.
+I also have not voted since maybe 1996.
+While some monks have spoken out against the government after they leave the country, I don't think that is appropriate for monks to do.